cryptopunksnotdead/punks.sandbox/caps/README.md

 (human, zombie, ape, alien)  with the human in the four variants (lighter, light, dark, darker) and let's add four more archetypes
-(demon, vampire, orc, skeleton) for fun.
+(vampire, orc, skeleton, mummy) for fun.

 ![](i/design-human-male_lighter.png)
 ![](i/design-human-male_light.png)